Ast3risk-ops/archiver/www/content/index.md

   icon: lucide:arrow-right-to-line
   to: /setup/quickstart#start-archiving
   ---
-  Just right click and save.
+  Just right click and save any message.
   ::
   ::card
   ---
-  title: Robust
+  title: Hostable
-  icon: lucide:bolt
+  icon: lucide:server
-  to: /setup/quickstart#start-archiving
+  to: /selfhost/
   ---
-  Save any message, as long as you can see it.
+  Set up and run the bot yourself with ease.
   ::
   ::card
   ---